Choosing the lens material

 Available refractive x-ray lenses

 The following lenses are available from RXOPTICS.
-Please contact us for more detailed information on available materials (beryllium grades, nickel) and on geometric parameters such as lens thicknesses and geometric apertures.
+Please contact us for more detailed information on available materials and on geometric parameters such as lens thicknesses and geometric apertures.
 All lenses are UHV compatible.

 Radius of curvature